EtherealEngine/etherealengine-docs/docs/3_concepts/1_projects_api.md

 pod runs.
 This allows full version controlled access for local development flow and version locking for production deployment.

+In order to prevent multiple deployments pushing updates to the same branch, once `git clone` has been run, the project will be pushed to a new branch in the repo that it is cloned from.
+The branch is named `<RELEASE_NAME>-deployment`, using the environment variable `RELEASE_NAME` that identifies the deployment.
+If `RELEASE_NAME` is empty, then `local` is used; this could lead to multiple local installations of the platform conflicting, but one can set `RELEASE_NAME` locally to something else.
+The `Push to GitHub` button pushes to this deployment-specific branch, never to the main branch in the repo.

-The update button will re-download the git repository to install the latest version of the project.
+The update button will re-download the git repository *from the deployment's branch* to install the latest version of that deployment's project.
+If one wants to pull the latest version of the code in the main branch of the repo, one should use the `Reset` button on the right-hand side.
+This will clone the main branch and force-push its contents to the deployment's branch.
+WARNING: this will overwrite any deployment-specific changes that were present in the deployment branch.

 The remove button will remove the folder containing that project.
+This will not delete the deployment branch.
 WARNING: Any uncommitted & unpushed files will be lost.

 ## Config